How to pay globally distributed teams

 And you are not alone, over 54% of companies worldwide report having trouble filling positions.

 Fortunately, we live in a global economy.
 Connecting with talent all over the world is becoming commonplace.
-With the explosion of remote work, you have a variety of options for overcoming a talent shortage.
+With the explosion of remote work, you have various options for overcoming a talent shortage.

 However, international expansion in your team can bring up new challenges – namely, paying your distributed team.

-With globally distributed teams, you have to take into consideration fees, exchange rates, and additional payment platforms that allow you to put money into your team member’s banks, in a reliable way.
+With globally distributed teams, you have to consider fees, exchange rates, and additional payment platforms that allow you to reliably deposit money into your team members' banks.

-Being able to reliably pay your employees is the biggest roadblock to building a distributed team.
-Many businesses, big and small, don't have the necessary know-how to implement a payroll worldwide.
+Reliable employee pay is the biggest roadblock to building a distributed team.
+Many businesses, big and small, lack the necessary know-how to implement payroll worldwide.

 These are some of the main hurdles they come across.